inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ### Could AI have catastrophic or existential downsides?

 My impression of most Maximalists is that they tend to either outright disbelieve existential/catastrophic downsides, or believe that they're extremely unlikely.
-To some extent, we can use contemporary examples here same as in the "is AI net bad case".
-The fundamental cruxes here are around likelihood and potential damage of loss-of-control, existential threats or gradual disempowerment scenarios.
-Plausibly even someone who had a low probability on catastrophic outcomes before having this information, we could provided evidence that existing organizations are moving towards things that have associated risks.
+The fundamental cruxes here are around the likelihood and potential damage of loss-of-control, existential threats and gradual disempowerment scenarios.
+We don't need to establish that any particular catastrophic outcome is *likely* in order to have this disagreement; we need to establish that there are coherent paths to outcomes bad enough that even relatively small probabilities materially change the ledger.
+If those paths exist, then "AI will produce enormous amounts of good" isn't by itself enough to settle the question.

 ### Can individually beneficial uses of AI add up to a collectively bad outcome?